 Once you have hype around your event, you know that the concept of it can truly become a reality.
 If people are interested in getting involved, raising money for the festival is a huge task.
 You will need a lot of money to make a festival successful, and you don't have to drain your bank.

-Some ways that may help you get funding for your festival that may be available to you are applying for grants in your city or state, creating a marketing plan to get business sponsorships, or even finding venture capitalists that are interested in funding your Festival.
+Some ways that may help you get funding for your festival that may be available to you are applying for grants in your city or state, creating a marketing plan to get a business sponsorship, or even finding venture capitalists that are interested in funding your Festival.

 Researching grants that your festival is qualified to receive in your city or state is an excellent place to start.
 There are music organizations out there that fund big events or unique cases like a specific music festival in this case.

-Music organizations want to put shows on, and if they dig what your plan is, they might be interested in supporting your festival.
+Music organizations want to put shows on, and if they like your plan, they might be interested in supporting your festival.
 Talking to the right people and finding a grant that you can qualify for will save you time.

 Finding sponsors to represent your music festival can be a challenge, yes, but a necessary one if you need funds to support your event.
 Sponsorships are a task you have to put work into because you need to develop sponsorship offers, find potential people, and sell your offer to them.